-While Hölderlin’s conception of the relation of Earth and World clearly influenced Heidegger, his own interpretation of this relation nevertheless entails some crucial differences that do not allow the tension between Earth and World to unfold as “the intimacy of a simple belonging to one another” (WA,174).
+While Hölderlin’s conception of the relation of Earth and World clearly influenced Heidegger, his own interpretation of this relation nevertheless entails some crucial differences that do not allow the tension between Earth and World to unfold as “the intimacy of a simple belonging to one another” (WA 174).
 The main aspect of this difference pertains to the way Hölderlin weds the motif of the Earth to the unfolding oscillation of poetic tones.
-In other words, unlike for Heidegger, for whom poetics is more generally the “founding” of a world in the poetic word, which in turn “sets forth” what remains irreducible to that world (i.e the Earth), for Hölderlin poetry remains caught in the continuous and irresolvable jointure of an oscillation between presentation and signification.
+In other words, unlike for Heidegger, for whom poetics is more generally the “founding” of a world in the poetic word, which in turn “sets forth” what remains irreducible to that world (i.e., the Earth), for Hölderlin poetry remains caught in the continuous and irresolvable jointure of an oscillation between presentation and signification.
 This oscillation proves incapable of presenting the Earth as its hidden ground, as a single signification that presents itself through its absence, or as that which remains undisclosed “within” a given world, since any underlying signification is eventually overcome by yet another disjunction between presentation and signification without any single, unified sense emerging.
-In other words, the Earth’s non-disclosure, in Hölderlin, is no longer linked to a given “world” as its constitutive abandonment.
-Its emergence occurs as a result of an excessive striving for precisely its opposite: for the unearthly, or for the divine.
-And the Earth “appears” in Hölderlin only as a result of that excess re-merging as the irreducibility of the Earth to the “founding word” of the poet in a way neither the poet nor his poetry can fully account for.
+In other words, the Earth’s nondisclosure, in Hölderlin, is no longer linked to a given “world” as its constitutive abandonment.
+Its emergence occurs as a result of an excessive striving for precisely its opposite: for the unearthly or for the divine.
+And the Earth “appears” in Hölderlin only as a result of that excess remerging as the irreducibility of the Earth to the “founding word” of the poet in a way neither the poet nor his poetry can fully account for.